NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 [TOC]

-## Synopsys ##
+## Summary of Findings ##

 These files are part of CE-O's investigation into the risks of overheating in residential housing.
 The goal of this study is to propose a metric for evaluating the likelihood of a home to overheat relative to the reference house.
 Results from this study will also demonstrate how code requirements based on that metric would affect home design.

-## Summary of Findings ##

-CanmetENERGY-Ottawa (CE-O) researchers investigated potential metrics for evaluating the risk of overheating in residential homes.
-Our objectives were to:

-- examine how changes to orientation, window specification and window area would effect a home's likelihood of overheating in the summer, and
-- to propose metrics for performance codes that would limit these risks of overheating.

 #### Key findings: ####

 -  Both the **peak cooling load** and the **seasonal cooling requirement** are useful metrics for evaluating the risk of overheating

--  The **peak cooling load ** appears to be the more suitable of the two metrics because it permits traditional passive solar design.
+-  The **peak cooling load** appears to be the more suitable of the two metrics because it permits traditional passive solar design.

 -  By requiring proposed designs demonstrate peak cooling loads are ==equal-to or lower-than those of the reference house==, future performance codes will reduce the likelihood that homes complying with the performance compliance pathway.